ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 is responsible to check if all files resolved are still the same file (and same number of files), and if the `mtime` of the mmap file is newer than the resolved file.
-Iff this is the case for every mountpoint we will (try) to load the mmaped file in:
+Iff this is the case for every mount point we will (try) to load the mmaped file in:

         getresolver/after/once